Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachinePositionComposer.md

 # Position Composer

-This Cinemachine Camera __Position Control__ algorithm moves the camera in a fixed screen-space relationship to the __Tracking Target__.
-You can also specify offsets, damping, and composition rules. __Position Composer__ only changes the camera’s position in space.
-It does not re-orient or otherwise aim the camera.
-To control the view angle of the camera, set the CmCamera's rotation in its transform, or add a procedural Rotation Control component to the CmCamera.
+This CmCamera __Position Control__ behaviour moves the camera to maintain a desired screen-space position for the __Tracking Target__.
+You can also specify offsets, damping, and composition rules. __Position Composer__ only changes the camera’s position in space; it does not rotate the camera.
+To control the view angle of the camera, set the CmCamera's rotation in its transform, or add a procedural [Rotation Control](CinemachineVirtualCameraAim.md) component to the CmCamera.

 __Position Composer__ is good for 2D and orthographic cameras, and it also works with perspective cameras and 3D environments.